 To recover compensation, a victim must pursue a Texas dram shop lawsuit.
-These lawsuits identify which alcohol serving establishment over-served someone, show that a drunk patron’s intoxication lead to an accident, and demonstrate that the accident was responsible for the victim’s injuries.
-Upon being named in a dram shop lawsuit, bars to rarely step up to the plate and do the right thing by offering the victim compensation, instead they retain attorneys and mount vigorous defenses.
+These lawsuits identify which alcohol serving establishment over-served someone, show that a drunk patron's intoxication lead to an accident, and demonstrate that the accident was responsible for the victim's injuries.
+Upon being named in a dram shop lawsuit, bars rarely step up to the plate and do the right thing by offering the victim fair compensation.
+Instead they retain attorneys and mount vigorous defenses.

-In over 25 years of helping injured Texans pursue (and win) their dram shop cases, our attorneys have come across numerous defenses again and again.
-In this article, one of Dallas’ most experienced dram shop lawyers, Michael Grossman explains the common defenses that bars have used over the years.
+In over 25 years of helping injured Texans pursue (and win) their dram shop cases, our attorneys have come across many of these defenses again and again.
+In this article, one of Dallas' most experienced dram shop lawyers, Michael Grossman explains the common defenses bars use in dram shop cases, and how we defeat them.

-- What defenses does Texas law afford defendants in dram shop injury cases?
+- What defenses does Texas law afford defendants in dram shop cases?

-- What obstacles do these defenses present to dram shop injury victims?
+- What obstacles do these defenses present to the success of your dram shop claim?

 Common Defenses in Dram Shop Cases

-It’s important to note that there is no such thing as a “slam dunk” dram shop case because of the aggressive defense presented in the vast majority of these cases.
-Specifically, we’ll explore the following defenses:
+It's important to note that there is no such thing as a "slam dunk" dram shop case, largely because of the many defenses available to defendants in the vast majority of these cases.
+Specifically, we'll explore the following defenses: